Reboare/backup/web-applications/sql-injection.md

 # SQL Injection

 This exploit takes advantage of the interaction of a server application with a backend database.
+If inputs are not correctly sanitised, then an attacker can modify a query sent to a database and use it to perform data exfiltration or break application logic.

 ![](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)